elias-ik/xxii-ble-terminals/slow_text_input_implementation_progress.md

 - The input now focuses when the selected characteristic changes via the `focusWhenKey` prop.

 Next steps:
+- Virtualize the device list and memoize rows for scanning responsiveness.
 - Extract the virtualized console list into a separate component with store selectors.
 - Precompute and cache formatted text per message on append.